-- litigating sexual harassment, glass ceiling discrimination, age discrimination, and Equal Pay Act discrimination claims;
+- litigating sexual harassment, glass ceiling discrimination, age discrimination, pregnancy discrimination, and Equal Pay Act discrimination claims;

 - representing employees of government contractors and grantees in whistleblower retaliation claims under the False Claims Act and Sections 827 and 828 of the NDAA;

 - negotiating executive severance, separation, and employment agreements;

 - combatting workplace discrimination against lesbian, gay, bisexual, and transgender workers;